Guidelines for Keeping Sick Children Home

 Strep Throat: Following a diagnosis of strep throat, the child may return to school 24 hours after the first dose of prescribed antibiotic and they are fever free.

 Colds.
 Consider keeping your child at home if he/she is experiencing discomfort from cold symptoms, such as nasal congestion and cough.
 A continuous green discharge from the nose may be a sign of infection.
-Consider having the child seen by your health care provider.
+Consider having the child seen by your healthcare provider.

 A sick child cannot learn effectively and is unable to participate in classes in a meaningful way.
-Keeping a sick child home prevents the spread of illness in the school community and allows the child opportunity to rest and recover.
+Keeping a sick child home prevents the spread of illness in the school community and allows the child the opportunity to rest and recover.

 Website by SchoolMessenger Presence. © 2024 SchoolMessenger Corporation.
 All rights reserved.